AMD Vega release date, news and features: everything you need to know

 AMD gave us a sneak peek at its new Vega graphics card architecture way back at CES 2017.
 What we didn’t know then, though, is that it wouldn’t end up in the hands of consumers until August 2017.

-AMD Vega GPUs were also extremely successful as cryptocurrency mining cards, which made prices skyrocket until a couple months ago.
-Luckily prices have dropped a bit, and Vega cards are affordable again.
-This is great because recent rumors suggest we won’t be seeing new AMD graphics cards for quite a while.
+AMD Vega GPUs were also extremely successful as cryptocurrency mining cards which made prices skyrocket until a few months ago.
+Fortunately, prices are at or near MSRP again, so AMD Vega prices are affordable again.
+This is great news, because recent rumors suggest we won’t be seeing new AMD graphics cards for a a long time.

+Not that we necessarily need them, though.
+AMD is winning the war for the most stable drivers on the market, so the Vega cards we already have are doing just fine.

-AMD then teamed up with Intel, of all companies, to create 8th-generation Kaby Lake-G processors with integrated AMD Vega graphics for laptops – on top of packing the best laptops with powerful graphics, like the spectacular Dell XPS 15 2-in-1.
+AMD then teamed up with Intel, of all companies, to create 8th-generation Kaby Lake-G processors with integrated AMD Vega graphics for laptops – on top of packing some of the best laptops with powerful GPUs, like the spectacular Dell XPS 15 2-in-1.

 Later, in February, AMD launched the Ryzen 3 2200G and Ryzen 5 2400G APUs with discrete-class Vega graphics that will be a major help to anyone trying to build a great home-theater PC on a budget.